Martin Laing

 Martin Laing was executive chairman of John Laing plc, the firm founded by his great-great-grandfather James Laing (1816–1882), but resigned in 2001 when the company faced major losses in its construction business, ending 152 years and five generations of family management.

+Early life and education

-The son of Sir William Kirby Laing (1916-2009) and the grandson of Sir John William Laing (1879–1978), he was educated at St. Lawrence College, Ramsgate and Emmanuel College, Cambridge.
+The son of Sir William Kirby Laing (1916–2009) and the grandson of Sir John William Laing (1879–1978), he was educated at St. Lawrence College, Ramsgate and Emmanuel College, Cambridge.

+Career

 In 1985, he succeeded his father Sir Kirby Laing as chairman of John Laing plc.
 His uncle, Sir Maurice Laing, had also been chairman.

-He was knighted in the New Year Honours 1997 for services to the construction industry.
+Martin Laing was knighted in the New Year Honours 1997 for services to the construction industry.

+Laing remained executive chairman of the family firm until 2001 when its construction arm was sold for £1 to one of its subcontractors, concrete firm O'Rourke, run by Ray O'Rourke.
+The John Laing construction business was considered one of the blue-riband contractors of its day, having built high-profile schemes including the Second Severn Crossing, the Barbican Centre and the Sizewell B nuclear power station, and its sale was expected to fetch upwards of £100m.
+However, the business was facing a series of losses, eventually totalling £200m, on several jobs including Cardiff's Millennium Stadium, the National Physical Laboratory, a disastrous PFI scheme in Teddington, west London, and No 1 Poultry in the City of London.
+As part of the deal, O'Rourke left most of the problem contracts with John Laing, and created Laing O'Rourke.

+John Laing subsequently sold its property and housing businesses to Kier Group and Wimpey in 2002, becoming an infrastructure investment business before eventually being acquired by US private-equity firm Kohlberg Kravis Roberts in 2021.

-In the Sunday Times Rich List 2008 ranking of the wealthiest people in the UK he was placed 472nd with an estimated fortune of £175 million.
+In the Sunday Times Rich List 2008 ranking of the wealthiest people in the UK, Martin Laing was placed 472nd with an estimated fortune of £175 million.